 Modern Day Burial Practices

-Just as burials looked different throughout human history, they also vary across the world today.
+Just as burials looked different throughout human history, they also vary greatly across the world today, some even seeming like strange traditions.
 Below are just a couple of examples:

 Filipino death rites